Medicare and Alzheimer’s Coverage: What You Need to Know

 Does Medicare Pay for Assisted Living for Alzheimer’s Patients?

 Original Medicare (Parts A and B) will pay for medical care provided in assisted living; however, it will not pay for room and board or long-term custodial care, such as assistance with bathing, dressing, and eating, in an assisted living facility.
 Under specific circumstances, Medicare will help pay for a beneficiary’s stay in a skilled nursing facility for up to 100 days.

 Does Medicare Pay for In-Home Senior Care?

 Medicare does not pay for most in-home health services, but there are a few medically necessary exceptions.
 Under certain circumstances, and only when a doctor deems it medically necessary, Medicare will cover speech, occupational, and/or physical therapy or intermittent nursing care provided at the patient’s home.
 However, Medicare will not pay for in-home 24-hour care and homemaker services.
-Select Medicare Advantage plans may help with some of these costs, but plans differ.
-Check your policy, call your insurance company, or contact a licensed agent about available coverage options.

 Medicare Special Needs Plans for Alzheimer’s Patients